siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 u_{\mathrm{raw,peak}} = 4u.
 $$

-The tested nonstandard step is to treat the isolated bright-core branch as the transported branch carrying the available outgoing budget.
+At the same transverse position, a bright center on one Mach-Zehnder output corresponds to a dark center on the complementary output.
+The nonstandard reading tested here is that opposite-phase overlap is locally equivalent to a bounce, so one recovery channel is energetically unavailable and the surviving bright-core branch carries the available outgoing budget.
+Appendix A states that channel-unavailability argument explicitly.

-If that identified branch also advanced unchanged at speed $c$, then at the bright center it would carry
+If that surviving bright-core branch also advances unchanged at speed $c$, then at the bright center it would carry

 $$
 J_{\mathrm{peak}} = u_{\mathrm{raw,peak}} c = (4u)c = 4u c,